Regulatory actions for April 5, 2024

 No Comments

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Prenosisk, Sebia.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: AB Science, Basilea, Iaso, Iecure, Nobelpharma, Partner, UCB.

 Briefs